Association of Adventist Camp Professionals

 Section E. AGENDA - All agenda items to be considered shall be approved by a majority vote at the beginning of the board meeting.
 Any additional items must be approved by the board at this time.

-Section F. PARLIAMENTARY PROCEDURES – The board shall generally follow the GC Rules of Order.
+Section G. PARLIAMENTARY PROCEDURES – The board shall generally follow the GC Rules of Order.

-Section G. QUORUM - A quorum will be the members present whether physically, for a physical meeting, or electronically, for an electronic meeting, at a duly-called board meeting.
+Section H. QUORUM - A quorum will be the members present whether physically, for a physical meeting, or electronically, for an electronic meeting, at a duly-called board meeting.

-Section H – INVITEES – The board may invite individuals as non-voting members to serve up to one year whose input would be a valuable resource toward furthering the mission of AACP and in fulfilling AACP’s goals as an association.
+Section I. INVITEES – The board may invite individuals as non-voting members to serve up to one year whose input would be a valuable resource toward furthering the mission of AACP and in fulfilling AACP’s goals as an association.

-Section I – VOTING – SIMPLE MAJORITY – Decisions will be determined by a simple majority.
+Section J. VOTING – SIMPLE MAJORITY – Decisions will be determined by a simple majority of votes cast.

-Section J – MINUTES – Minutes shall be provided to all board members within two weeks of a board meeting and shall be posted on the AACP website once they have been approved.
+Section K. MINUTES – Minutes shall be provided to all board members within two weeks of a board meeting and shall be posted on the AACP website once they have been approved.

-ARTICLE VIII – BOARD MEMBERS, TERMS OF SERVICE & DUTIES
+ARTICLE IX – BOARD MEMBERS, TERMS OF SERVICE & DUTIES

-Section B. PAST PRESIDENT - The immediate Past President shall serve as a member of the Board for two years as the Parliamentarian and fulfill other duties as assigned.
+Section B. PAST PRESIDENT - The immediate Past President shall serve as a member of the Board for two years as the Parliamentarian, the Mentor Committee Chair, and fulfill other duties as assigned.

 Section D. EXECUTIVE SECRETARY/TREASURER - The Executive Secretary/Treasurer shall be the current NAD Camp Ministries Director.
 The Executive Secretary/Treasurer and/or his/her designee is responsible for the financial records, minutes, funds and membership records of the Association, and serves as the primary liaison between the AACP and the NAD Camp Committee, and is the chair of the Nominating Committee and oversees the administering of the election process.

-Section E. VICE-PRESIDENT FOR CONVENTIONS– The Vice President for Conventions shall be responsible for planning and executing the annual AACP Convention, including, but not limited to, the following: assisting the NAD Camp Ministries Director in negotiating and securing the ‘board-voted’ location of the convention, proposing a workable and balanced convention budget to the board, submitting a name for the Assistant VP for Conventions to the board for approval, and chairing as well as inviting individuals to serve on the Convention Planning Committee who shall also assist him/her in planning, conducting, and evaluating the convention.
-He/she shall be elected by the members at a regular business session and serve for three years, of which the last year is to assist the newly elected VP for Conventions.
+Section E. VICE-PRESIDENT FOR CONVENTIONS– The Vice President for Conventions shall serve for three years.
+During the first year, he/she shall be known as the VP for Conventions-Elect and be mentored by the VP for Conventions.
+During the last two years, he/she will be responsible for planning and executing the annual AACP Convention, including, but not limited to, the following: assisting the NAD Camp Ministries Director in negotiating and securing the ‘board-voted’ location of the convention, proposing a workable and balanced convention budget to the board, submitting a name for the Assistant VP for Conventions to the board for approval, and chairing as well as inviting individuals to serve on the Convention Planning Committee who shall also assist him/her in planning, conducting, and evaluating the convention.
+During the third year, he/she shall the newly elected VP for Conventions.

 Section F. ASSISTANT VP FOR CONVENTIONS - The Assistant VP for Conventions shall serve for one year and be responsible for putting in place all educational curriculum for the AACP convention.
 Prior to serving his/her name shall be submitted by the VP for Conventions to the board for review and approval.
 He/she shall sit on the AACP board as a non-voting member, serve on the Conventions Planning Committee and assist the VP for Conventions as needed.

-Section G. VICE-PRESIDENT FOR COMMUNICATIONS – The Vice President for Communications shall serve for two years and shall oversee the association’s communications from and on behalf of AACP, as well as chairing the Communications Committee.
+Section G. VICE-PRESIDENT FOR COMMUNICATIONS – The Vice President for Communications shall serve for two years and shall oversee the social media presence of AACP and chair the Communications Committee.

 Section H. E-NEWS EDITOR – The E-News Editor shall serve for two years, publish the camp newsletter called the E-News, and collect and maintain an accurate database for distribution.

-Section M. – PARLIAMENTARIAN – The parliamentarian shall be the Past President.
+Section L. – PARLIAMENTARIAN – The parliamentarian shall be the Past President.
 The duties shall include: